Higher Prior Attaining Students

 How will we raise the aspirations of pupils with high learning potential?

-At The Henry Box School we have worked hard to establish and maintain links with some of the UK’s top universities.
-Pupils with high learning potential are encouraged to attend university-led sessions throughout their time at school.
-In previous years we have:
+At The Henry Box School, we have worked hard to establish and maintain links with some of the UK’s top universities.
+Pupils with high learning potential are encouraged to attend university-led sessions throughout their time at school:

-• Year 7: all pupils attended a university visit, coordinated by our School Leader: Sixth Form to Oxford Brookes University.
+• Year 7: all pupils attend a university visit, coordinated by our School Leader: Sixth Form to Oxford Brookes University.

 • Year 10 and 11: Pupils with high learning potential are invited to a talk run by the University of Oxford’s Outreach Programme which aims to discuss the skills and qualities that Russell Group Universities are looking for.